harrisont/fastbuild-vscode/README.md

 Note that some of the language is not yet implemented.
 See the [Support full FASTBuild syntax](#support-full-fastbuild-syntax) backlog item for details.

-## Installing the Visual Studio Code Extension
+## Installing

-TODO
+Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=HarrisonT.fastbuild-support).

 ## Contributing